jeremybrooks/SuprSetr/README.md

 # SuprSetr
-## advanced set management for Flickr
+## advanced album management for Flickr

 When you start SuprSetr, it will connect to Flickr and get a list of all your sets.
 Data about these sets will be stored in a local database, and updated